 Note that the original Pathologic had three playable protagonists with three very different versions of the story.
 This is not yet implemented in Pathologic 2, but it will be eventually.
 The ending of Pathologic 2 (at least one consistent part of its many endings) implies that Daniil Dankovsky, also known as the Bachelor, will be the next playable character, which would make the Changeling the last one.

-Still, despite only having one protagonist of the three planned, I clocked 33 hours into Pathologic 2, which is a common number for a single playthrough, and there is so much variation in the story depending on your successes or failures, that one protagonist is good for no fewer than three playthroughs, even though subsequent replays will be somewhat easier as the mystery behind the Sand Pest plague will be known to you.
+Still, despite only having one protagonist of the three planned, I clocked 33 hours into Pathologic 2, which is on the high side for a single playthrough but that is Steam’s count which just counts how long the application runs for.
+Plus, I died and lost a lot of progress a few times.
+But there is so much variation in the story depending on your successes or failures, that one protagonist is good for no fewer than three playthroughs, even though subsequent replays will be somewhat easier as the mystery behind the Sand Pest plague will be known to you.

 Once you finally set foot into town, after murdering some people who are seemingly trying to rob you, the countdown begins.
 Pathologic 2 takes place over the course of 12 in-game days, and time speeds up on each one.
 Time moves very quickly in Pathologic 2, especially in its later stages.
 Too quickly I think; I understand why it moves so quickly, and it is even explained why time seems to speed up (though this should only happen after day 7, instead it speeds up every day).
 The motto of Pathologic 2 after all is “You can’t save everyone” and the rapid time progression (starting at 1 real world minute being equal to 14.5 in-game minutes, and ending at over twice that in the later days), but I would propose slowing it down just a bit.